symfony-cmf/cmf-sandbox/README.md

 ## Production environment

-In order to run the sandbox in production mode at http://cmf.lo/ you need to generate the doctrine proxies:
+In order to run the sandbox in production mode at http://cmf.lo/ you need to generate the doctrine proxies and dump the assetic assets:

     app/console cache:warmup --env=prod --no-debug
+    app/console assetic:dump --env=prod --no-debug

 # Getting started using Vagrant